beyonddream/snowid/README.md

 A Decentralized, K-Ordered Unique ID Generator library in C.

 It generates 128-bit k-ordered id's (time-ordered lexically).
 It can be run on each node in your infrastructure and it will generate conflict-free id's on-demand without coordination.
+Here, k-ordered means that id's generated within a given millisecond will be within a millisecond of one another in the id space as well.

 ## Design